 The California Airport Land Use Planning Handbook (the Handbook), prepared by the California Department of Transportation (Caltrans) Division of Aeronautics, advises airport land use commissions (ALUCs) to identify where overflight concerns are likely to occur.
 It notes that "many people are sensitive to the frequent presence of aircraft overhead even at low noise levels.
 These reactions can mostly be expressed in the form of annoyance."
-The Handbook advises ALUCs to promote land use compatibility in those areas, if possible, and buyer awareness measures to inform potential real estate buyers of the presence of aircraft overflight soften are established by an amalgamation of various data inputs, including noise contours, flight tracks, and even noise complaint patterns."
+The Handbook advises ALUCs to promote land use compatibility in those areas, if possible, and buyer awareness measures to inform potential real estate buyers of the presence of aircraft overflights.
+The Handbook provides guidance for defining overflight areas.
+"Overflight boundaries often are established by an amalgamation of various data inputs, including noise contours, flight tracks, and even noise complaint patterns."
 The Handbook suggests that